 Solving the world’s environmental problems like pollution, climate change, and dwindling natural resources takes a curious mind and a creative scientific approach.
 Taking your environmental science studies abroad means the opportunity to learn how soils can be decontaminated from farm products in Ghana, test the effects of carbon on rainwater in a Costa Rican rainforest, or model how arctic sea ice is changing in response to a warming planet in Iceland

-With some of the most beautiful landscapes and miles of untouched nature, Chile holds a delicate balance between continued development and conservation.
+With some of the most beautiful landscapes and miles of untouched nature, Chile is ideal for students interested in the delicate balance between continued development and conservation.

-Participate in field research with new UC friends and live on an ecological reserve surrounded by ancient forests, tall mountains, and sparkling rivers.
+Take a five-day cabin retreat to learn field research skills and live on an ecological reserve surrounded by ancient forests, tall mountains, and sparkling rivers.

 Standing in front of a class and teaching in Spanish for an hour was a great way to improve my language level and increase my confidence.
 I also gained more clarity on the roles and responsibilities of a teacher.
 To experience the dynamics of a classroom was a goal I was able to achieve through my internship abroad.

 As an aspiring environmental engineer and a student of color, I want to revamp current civil systems for rural and developing communities through renewable energy, green infrastructure, sustainable materials, and better water, electric, and broadband networks.
 I want to redefine engineering to be not only about projects but more about the people they serve.